Iain McNicol: Early political career

-General Secretary
+General Secretary of the Labour Party

 On 19 July 2011, Labour's National Executive Committee selected McNicol to become the party's next General Secretary under leader Ed Miliband.
 He was seen as the 'change candidate' and chosen against the wishes of Miliband, who supported the alternative candidate Chris Lennie.

 McNicol's intention to stand down as General Secretary of the Labour Party was announced on 23 February 2018.
 On 20 March 2018 he was succeeded by Jennie Formby.

 2016 Labour Party leadership election

 In June and July 2016, the Financial Times reported the office of Labour leader Jeremy Corbyn believed McNicol tried to prevent Corbyn from attending a key National Executive Committee (NEC) meeting and reported McNicol was alleged to be complicit in trying to exclude Corbyn from entering the second leadership election.
 It reported senior figures in the trade union movement were discussing replacement options for McNicol in his General Secretary role.

 A civil High Court legal challenge was brought by Labour donor and former parliamentary candidate Michael Foster to contest the decision to allow Corbyn to be a candidate without having to secure any nominations from Labour MPs.
 The case went to court on 26 July 2016.
 McNicol was the first defendant on behalf of the members of the Labour Party.
 Corbyn applied to the court, and was accepted, to be a second defendant with his own legal team as Corbyn was "particularly affected and particularly interested in the proper construction of the rules" and that McNicol was "being expected to vigorously defend a position which he regarded as incorrect prior to the NEC decision".
 The High Court ruled that the NEC's decision that Corbyn should automatically be on the ballot was a correct interpretation of the Labour Party Rule Book.

-An additional court case was brought against McNicol in August 2016 regarding the NEC's decision to disallow party members who had joined after 12 January 2016 from voting in the leadership election.
+An additional court case was brought against McNicol, in his position as General Secretary of the Labour Party, in August 2016 regarding the NEC's decision to disallow party members who had joined after 12 January 2016 from voting in the leadership election.
 The claimants won their case in the High Court but the decision was overturned on appeal.